jardelgcunha/proffy-web-mobile/README.md

 # :memo: License
+Released in 2020 closed_book

 This project is under the MIT license.
 See the [LICENSE](LICENSE.md) for more details.

----

-Made by Jardel Cunha according to the NLW #2 classes by [Rocketseat](https://rocketseat.com.br/)
+Made with :green_heart: by Jardel Cunha.

+Give :star: if this project helped you!